United States Air Force Academy

 • Provide practical life skills and guidance beyond graduation

-Academy Center for Cyberspace Research (ACCR)
+Academy Center for Cyberspace Research

 My role includes managing research collaborations and CRADAs, supporting cadet and faculty projects, facilitating summer research placements, and integrating research back into the classroom and colloquium.